-We invited prof. Evangelos Papanikolaou, the co-founder of the Assisting Nature IVF clinic in Greece and world-renowned infertility expert to explain what fertility specialists do to combat this issue and what options are available for patients with such a diagnosis.
+We invited Professor Evangelos Papanikolaou, the co-founder of the Assisting Nature IVF clinic in Greece and a world-renowned infertility expert to explain what fertility specialists do to combat this issue and what options are available for patients with such a diagnosis.
 He does so by using the examples of four real-life cases he encountered in his professional experience.

-The results of the test, however, revealed the cause of the repeated failure – all seven embryos were aneuploid, or chromosomal abnormal.
+The results of the test, however, revealed the cause of the repeated failure – all seven embryos were aneuploid, or chromosomal abnormalities.
 Faced with such results, the patient decided to undergo a fresh egg donation cycle, resulting in a successful pregnancy concluding with the live birth of a healthy child.
 Two years later, the patient underwent another egg donation cycle, this time using frozen cells, which also resulted in a child.

-The second case concerned a 30 year old patient with a very low AMH – 0,1 ng/ml.
+The second case concerned a 30-year-old patient with a very low AMH – 0,1 ng/ml.
 Following two failed IVF cycles in a different clinic, she decided on a third attempt under the care of prof. Papanikolaou.
 Following another stimulation cycle, no eggs were able to be retrieved.

-Following such a result, a decision was made to undergo natural cycles in order to accumulate embryos; four such cycles resulted in a single egg being retrieved during one of the cycles.
+Following the result, a decision was made to undergo natural cycles in order to accumulate embryos; four such cycles resulted in a single egg being retrieved during one of the cycles.
 After it was fertilised and implanted, the pregnancy did not take hold.
 It was obvious that pregnancy using the patient’s own eggs wasn’t an option; therefore, she agreed to an egg donation cycle, which resulted in a successful pregnancy on the first attempt.
 At age 31, she gave birth to twins.

-Patient number three was also young – diagnosed with infertility at 27 years of age, she begun attempting to conceive using IVF two years later.
+Patient number three was also young – diagnosed with infertility at 27 years of age, she began attempting to conceive using IVF two years later.
 Her AMH was similarly low to patient #2 – below 0.3 ng/ml.
 Her first cycle, using ovarian stimulation, resulted in one healthy blastocyst, which unfortunately did not result in a pregnancy.

 The second attempt, then, was made with the goal of freezing every embryo that could be generated; it turned out only one embryo was generated, which was then vitrified.
 Before it could be tested and implanted, however, the patient became spontaneously pregnant!
-The pregnancy resulted in a successful delivery of a healthy child.
+The pregnancy resulted in the successful delivery of a healthy child.
 As you can imagine, this is the best possible scenario for an infertile patient.

 Both methods are valid choices, although it really depends on the individual patient and whether or not they are able to produce eggs in sufficient amounts to generate healthy embryos.
 Some, like patient number two, are not; for them, egg donation would be the only option.
 It is worth noting that egg donation cycles have around a much higher than own egg IVF cycles, even in the best of circumstances.
 Oocyte quality plays that much of a role in successful embryo development.